YGYInduwara/Todo-List-APP/README.md

 # Todo-List-APP
-This is the Todo List Using Kotlin+room+SQLlite as a monile app.
+This is the Todo List Using Kotlin+room+SQLlite as a mobile app.